Tinker Tailor Soldier Spy (film): Plot

 Back in London, Smiley discovers Tarr in his house.
 Tarr tells how he was assigned to trail Boris, a Soviet trade delegate in Istanbul who was offering to defect, but who he quickly guessed was actually KGB.
 After Tarr witnessed Boris assault his wife and fellow agent Irina, he and Irina began an affair.
-Irina offered to reveal the identity of a top-level mole in exchange for asylum in the UK.
+Irina offered to reveal the identity of a top-level mole in exchange for asylum in the West.
 Hours after Tarr cabled London about the existence of a double agent, the local station chief was murdered and Irina abducted.
 Smiley sends Guillam to the Circus archive to steal the duty officer's logbook for the month Tarr contacted London.
-Guillam, who had been Tarr's boss, is unexpectedly brought before Circus leadership and told that Tarr, who has been detected in Paris, is a traitor who has been bribed by the Soviets.
-Guillam returns to Smiley's house and, discovering for the first time that Tarr is there, punches him, but Smiley finds that the logbook pages for the relevant night have been removed, supporting Tarr's story.
+Guillam is warned by Alleline that Tarr is suspected of treachery, but Smiley vouches for him by noting that the log entry for Tarr's cable is missing.

 That night, Smiley recounts his only meeting with Karla to Guillam.
 While working under the name "Gerstmann" in 1955, Karla was captured and traded to the Soviet Union by the Americans.
 Believing he would likely be executed upon his return, Smiley travelled to Delhi to recruit him.
 However, his constant urging for Karla to think of his wife only revealed Smiley's weakness: his love for his wife, Ann.
-A chainsmoker, Karla listened silently, stole a lighter given to George by Ann, and returned to the Soviet Union.
+A chainsmoker, Karla listened silently, stole a lighter given to Smiley by Ann, and returned to the Soviet Union.

 Smiley contacts another sacked loyalist, former duty officer Jerry Westerby, who tells him of how Prideaux's shooting sent Control into shock.
-Hoping to find George, Westerby had telephoned Ann; Haydon then arrived and took charge.
-Guillam wonders how Haydon could have learned of the emergency before Smiley informs him that Haydon was having an affair with Ann.
-Smiley interviews Prideaux, who is working as a French teacher at a prep school.
-Prideaux explains that his Budapest mission was to identify the mole and relay one of five code-names to Control.
+Hoping to find Smiley, Westerby had telephoned Ann; Haydon then arrived and took charge.
+Guillam wonders how Haydon could have learned of the emergency, to which Smiley informs him that Haydon was having an affair with Ann.
+Smiley interviews Prideaux, now working at a rural prep school.
+Prideaux explains that his Budapest mission was to identify the mole and relay one of five code-names to Control drawn from the English children's rhyme "Tinker, Tailor".
 Alleline was "Tinker", Haydon "Tailor", Bland "Soldier", Esterhase "Poorman", and Smiley "Beggarman".
 However, he was captured and tortured by the KGB, during which he witnessed Irina's execution.
 During his interrogation, Karla personally visited and asked how close Control was to identifying the mole before trading Prideaux back to the Circus.